What Records Should You Keep for HMRC Self-Assessment Audits?

 - Go digital: Use Self Assessment-ready software that automates record capture and links directly to HMRC.

-- Back it up: Cloud-based tools take care of this for you, but always check that your provider offers secure, HMRC-compliant storage.
+- Back it up: Cloud-based tools take care of this for you, but always check that your provider offers secure, HMRC recognised storage.

 Keeping the right tax records, using reliable digital tools and staying organised all year round puts you firmly in control and takes the stress out of Self Assessment.